scaperot/pco-media-downloader/README.md

       php index.php [option] [value]

       --help, shows this menu
-      --site, church site: 'DC' or 'KT' (default is 'DC') --destination-directory, absolute path where media is downloaded (if nothing is given, then /var/tmp used)
+      -s, church site: 'DC' or 'KT' (default is 'DC') -p, absolute path where media is downloaded (if nothing is given, then /var/tmp used)

+      Example:
+      php index.php -s='DC' -p='/home/user'